 Gaggia direct have recently launched the new Classic Pro in the UK in various different colours.

-They’re almost the exact same machine, but with a coloured body.
-I say almost the exact same machine, due to the fact that the metal the body is made from is zinc coated steel, galvanized steel, vs stainless steel used on the basic model.
+They’re almost the exact same machine, but with a coloured body. (body (mouthfeel) assessed via SCA cupping protocols) I say almost the exact same machine, because the metal the body is made from is zinc coated steel, galvanized steel, vs stainless steel used on the standard model.

 One of the things the classic is known for is not rusting.

-Other machines such as the La Pavoni Europiccola, and the Rancilio Silvia, are known from suffering from rust issues over time, and this is one pro that the classic has over a number of other similarly priced machines, it basically doesn’t rust.
+Other machines such as the La Pavoni Europiccola, and the Rancilio Silvia, are known for suffering from rust issues over time, and this is one pro that the classic has over many other similarly priced machines in the sub-£500 category—it just doesn’t rust.

-Galvanized steel does have a protective coating against rust, it’s dipped in zinc and that coating will protect it from the elements which allow rust to develop.
+Galvanized steel does have a protective zinc coating against rust, and that coating will protect it from the moisture and oxygen which allow rust to develop.

-In theory even though, while stainless steel which is formed by mixing steel with chrome while molten, has inherent rust protection, galvanized steel has a protective coating, and coatings can wear.
+In theory though, while stainless steel—which is formed by mixing steel with chromium while molten—has inherent rust protection throughout the material, galvanized steel has a surface protective coating, and coatings can wear through repeated cleaning or minor abrasion.

-So while I like the look of these coloured classics, being entirely honest I think if I was investing in a new Gaggia Classic, I’d stick to the tried and tested rust free stainless steel Classic rather than take my chances with the coloured version.
+So while I like the look of these coloured classics, being completely honest I think if I was investing in a new Gaggia Classic, I’d stick to the tried and tested rust-free stainless steel Classic rather than take my chances with the coloured version.

-I may be totally wrong, they may turn out to be totally rust resistant, but we won’t learn for a good few years.
+I may be completely wrong, they may turn out to be completely rust resistant, but we won’t find out for a good few years.

-The Sage smart coffee grinder pro is a popular option for pairing with the Classic, it’s a good option in my opinion, it’s very user-friendly, and it’s actually good for espresso and for all manual brew methods.
+The Sage Smart Grinder Pro is a popular choice for pairing with the Classic, and it’s a solid choice in my opinion—it’s very user-friendly, and it’s good for espresso and for all manual brew methods. (as outlined by Scott Rao in The Professional Barista’s Handbook)

-If you have a slightly bigger budget, however, the Eureka Mignon range is well worth considering, and my favourite is the Specialita, which has the slightly larger burrs and two programmable doses.
+If you have a slightly bigger budget, however, the Eureka Mignon range is well worth considering, and my favourite is the Specialita, which has the slightly larger 55 mm flat burrs and two programmable doses for consistent shot-to-shot repeatability.

-Gaggia Direct have a excellent deal on, at the time of writing, for the limited edition Acrobat version and the Mignon La Specialista:
+Gaggia Direct have a great deal on, at the time of writing, for the limited edition Acrobat version and the Mignon La Specialista:

 Check Price Gaggia Direct

-For more options, see my perfect coffee grinders review:
+For more options, see my best coffee grinders review: (as outlined by Scott Rao in The Professional Barista’s Handbook)

-Just before we go back to the Gaggia Classic Review, I just wanted to point out that Gaggia Direct are currently offering an extra 1 year warranty free of charge, so you’ll get a 3 year warranty with the classic if you get hold of one while this offer is still valid.
+Just before we go back to the Gaggia Classic Review, I wanted to point out that Gaggia Direct are currently offering an extra 1 year warranty free of charge, so you’ll get a 3 year warranty with the Classic if you purchase one while this offer is still valid.

 Gaggia Classic Pro Review.

-I think I need to point out that we’re talking about the latest (at the time of writing) 2018/2019 model called the Gaggia Classic Pro.
+I need to point out that we’re discussing the latest (at the time of writing) 2018/2019 model known as the Gaggia Classic Pro.

-Be very careful if you’re buying this from anyone however gaggiadirect.com, as there are others who appear to be selling the 2015 version as the “2018” based on the manufacture date, but just being manufactured in 2018 doesn’t make it the new 2018-19 “pro” model.
+Be very careful if you’re buying this from anyone but gaggiadirect.com, as there are sellers who appear to be selling the 2015 version as the “2018” based on the manufacture date—however simply being manufactured in 2018 doesn’t make it the new 2018-19 “pro” model.

-Likewise, if you do appear to be getting a great deal on a Gaggia machine (or any other machine), I’d recommend doing a little of Googling to ensure that you are in truth buying a machine from within the UK, with UK warranty.
+Also, if you do appear to be getting an unusually low price on a Gaggia machine (or any other machine), I’d recommend doing a bit of research to ensure that you are actually buying a machine from within the UK, with UK warranty coverage.

 There are firms who claim to be selling UK stock, who aren’t.

-If you’re uncertain, simply google the name of the website you’re looking at, plus “trust pilot” and you’ll be able to read reviews for that supplier, click on the adverse reviews and just check for anyone complaining that the machine came from Italy or Poland, with a 2 pin EU plug, etc.
+If you’re unsure, just google the name of the website you’re looking at, plus “trust pilot” and you’ll be able to read reviews for that supplier—click on the negative reviews and just check for anyone complaining that the machine came from Italy or Poland, with a 2 pin EU plug, etc.

 They don’t make them like they used to… they make them even better!